MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-co-management-auto-enrolling.md

 > Something went wrong.
 Confirm you are using the correct sign-in information and that your organization uses this feature.
 You can try to do this again or contact your system administrator with the error code 0x80090016

-The error message of 0x80090016 is 'Keyset does not exist.'
+The error message of 0x80090016 is **Keyset does not exist**.
 This means that the device registration could not save the device key because the TPM keys were not accessible.

 This issue occurs if Windows isn't the owner of the TPM.
 Starting with Windows 10, the operating system automatically initializes and takes ownership of the TPM.
 However, if this process fails, Windows won't be the owner and will result in the issue.